 Miami Dade College

 An American by choice, Eduardo Padrón arrived in the United States as a refugee at the age of 15.
-Since 1995, he has served as President of Miami Dade College (MDC), and is credited with elevating MDC into a position of national prominence among the best and most recognized United States colleges and universities.
+He served as President of Miami Dade College (MDC) from 1995-2019, and is credited with elevating MDC into a position of national prominence among the best and most recognized United States colleges and universities.